longevity-genie/indexpaper/README.md

 cd services
 docker compose up
 ```
-Then you should be able to see  http://localhost:6333/dashboard
+Then you should be able to see  http://localhost:6333/dashboard for qdrant dashboard and http://0.0.0.0:5601 for OpenSearch dashboard

 # Additional requirements